ahegel/udacity-full-stack-nanodegree/1 Movie Website/README.md

 # Movie Website
-This site grabs movies from any Wikipedia list (for example, [zombie films](https://en.wikipedia.org/wiki/List_of_zombie_films)) and displays them on a static webpage, where you can see its subject, genre, and duration, and click to view its trailer.
+This site grabs movies from any Wikipedia list (for example, [zombie films](https://en.wikipedia.org/wiki/List_of_zombie_films)) and displays them on a static webpage, automatically supplying data including the movie's subject, genre, and duration, and allowing you to click on the movie's poster to view its trailer.
+The site uses Python to collect data about each movie from [Wikidata](https://www.wikidata.org/), and then presents the data as a webpage using HTML and CSS.

 I created this site as part of the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).